eefuwape/domBasedGame/readme.md

 For 4, 5, 6 – You get 2 children
 For 7, 8, 9 – You get 3 children
 For 10 - You get 4 children.
 2. Each time you add a child you collect $500 from each opponent.
-If you add Twins, collect
+If you add more than 1 child, collect
 $1,000 from each.

 MOVING BACK